-The advantages of Exercise Bikes in general include;
+The advantages of Exercise Bikes are:

 - Low impact exercise, which is gentle on knees, hips, back and joints.